fluxcd/source-controller/docs/spec/v1beta2/buckets.md

 ```

 If you have set up Workload Identity correctly and labeled the source-controller
-Pod and ServiceAccount, then you don't need to reference a Secret.
+Deployment and ServiceAccount, then you don't need to reference a Secret.
 For more information,
 please see [documentation](https://azure.github.io/azure-workload-identity/docs/quick-start.html).

 ```yaml